-If you are considering adding a new mill to your farm or feedlot, you are probably asking this question.
+If you are considering adding a new grain mill to your farm or feedlot, you are probably asking yourself whether to choose a roller mill or hammer mill.
 The answer is that neither one is best.
 It depends on what you're trying to accomplish with your milling operation.

 Why Should I Choose a Hammer Mill?

 Hammer mills can rapidly break down grain.
 With mills of roughly the same size, a hammer mill will process grain faster.
 Hammer mills are also relatively inexpensive, at first.
 Although regular maintenance is required, it's not very expensive.
 Hammer mills produce particles of a relatively uniform shape.
 They are also very good at tearing the fiber in grain.

 On the other hand, hammer mills create particles of highly variable size.
 This includes a high quantity of dust.
 Hammer mills use significantly more energy in operation than roller mills.
 Plus, they produce a lot of heat and noise.
 The heat, combined with the dust, increases the risk of grain mill explosions, and means you must have additional equipment to control that risk.
 This secondary equipment increases the cost, energy use, and maintenance on hammer mills.
 Adjusting hammer mills usually means trading out the screens.
 This requires you to stop operation, possibly let the machine cool, and exchange one screen for another.

 Choose a hammer mill if you:

 Can utilize variable particles and dust (such as by mixing in additives)